5 Common Budgeting Mistakes (and How to Avoid Them)

 1. Making it too complicated

 If your budget has 40 categories and requires 20 minutes of daily logging, you'll abandon it within two weeks.
-Start with 5–8 categories that cover your real spending.
+Start with 5 to 8 categories that cover your real spending.
 You can always add detail later.

 2. Forgetting irregular expenses